UniMM: A Unified Mixture Model Framework for Multi-Agent Simulation: Experiments

 \section{Experiments}

 In the experiments, we begin by systematically examining the effects of varying prediction horizons~(Section~\ref{Exp: Prediction Horizon}) and component numbers~(Section~\ref{Exp: Number of Components}) for both anchor-free and anchor-based models.
-The models in the above experiments~(Section~\ref{Training with Open-Loop Samples}) are all trained on the original open-loop samples to ensure consistency in the training data.
-Next, we select the optimal prediction horizons and component numbers for the anchor-free and anchor-based models respectively, to explore training with closed-loop samples~(Section~\ref{Training with Closed-Loop Samples}).
+The models in the above experiments~(Section~\ref{Training with Open-Loop Samples}) are all trained on the original open-loop samples.
+Next, we select the optimal prediction horizons and component numbers to explore training with closed-loop samples~(Section~\ref{Training with Closed-Loop Samples}).
 Specifically, we investigate the shortcut learning issue~(Section~\ref{Exp: Shortcut Learning Issue}) and the off-policy learning problem~(Section~\ref{Exp: Off-Policy Learning Problem}).
-Additionally, for anchor-based models, we validate the effectiveness of the proposed approximate posterior policy~(Section~\ref{Exp: Approximate Posterior Policy}) and examine the performance gain introduced by continuous regression~(Section~\ref{Exp: Continuous Regression}).
-From the above exploratory experiments, we select the best configurations that include the anchor-free model as well as anchor-based models with and without continuous regression, evaluating their performance on the WOSAC~\cite{montali2024waymo} benchmark~(Section~\ref{Benchmark Results}).
+Additionally, for anchor-based models, we examine the effectiveness of the proposed approximate closed-loop data generation policy~(Section~\ref{Exp: Approximate Posterior Policy}) and continuous regression~(Section~\ref{Exp: Continuous Regression}).
+We also quantify the efficiency impact of training with closed-loop samples~(Section~\ref{Training-Time Overhead}).
+From the above exploratory experiments, we summarize the key designs for realistic simulation~(Section~\ref{Key Designs for Realistic Simulation}) and evaluate distinct UniMM variants on the WOSAC~\cite{montali2024waymo} benchmark~(Section~\ref{Benchmark Results}).